qmk/qmk_firmware/docs/other_vscode.md

 Now you're ready to code QMK Firmware in VS Code!

-And now you're ready to code QMK Firmware in VS Code!

 # Debugging ARM MCUs with Visual Studio Code

 **...and a Black Magic Probe.**